maciej-ka/array-tap/README.md

 ```

 ### name option
-By default `initTap()` will extend Array prototype with "tap" method.
+By default `initTap()` will extend Array prototype with a "tap" method.

 It's possible to choose different name, like: `initTap("myTap")`.
 In combination with a Javascript Symbol this will prevent name collisions.